-If you’re starting your day the Greggs way, we have good news – there’s actually quite a lot of choices that come in under the NHS’s suggested 400 calories for a healthy breakfast on the Greggs menu. –
+If you’re starting your day the Greggs way, we have good news – there are actually quite a lot of choices that come in under the NHS’s suggested 400 calories for a healthy breakfast on the Greggs menu. –

-However, if you’re looking for the absolute lowest calorie breakfast in Greggs, then reach for the Gluten-Free Porridge Pot which is just 210 calories.
+However, if you’re looking for the absolute lowest calorie breakfast in Greggs, then reach for the Simply Creamy Porridge Pot which is just 210 calories.

 If you’re not in a porridge mood (it’s Greggs, pastry is calling, we hear you) – then, the All Butter Croissant is your low-calorie choice at 290 calories.

 If breakfast isn’t breakfast without bacon or sausage, then order the Bacon Breakfast Roll at 327 calories – which, because it combines carbs and protein (and fat) will probably also keep you fuller for longer than a pure carb breakfast.

 If you’re at Greggs at lunchtime and want to order the absolute lowest-calorie option, then pick the Sweet Potato Bhaji Salad at 244 calories.